-The OEI approach and landing should be flown as nearly as possible to a normal approach and landing in terms of key positions, altitudes and airspeeds.
+The OEI approach and landing should be flown as close as possible to a normal approach and landing in terms of key positions, altitudes, and airspeeds.
 The approach and landing may be conducted with no more than partial flaps, or full flaps may be selected when on short final with the landing absolutely assured.
-Large or sudden applications or reductions in power are to be avoided.
-The airplane will float somewhat in the roundout for landing without the drag of both windmilling propellers, particularly if the flaps have only been partially extended.
+Large or sudden applications in power are to be avoided.
+The airplane will float somewhat in the roundout for landing without the drag of both windmilling propellers, particularly if the flaps have been only partially extended.

 Every effort should be made to execute the approach and landing successfully the first time.
-To be avoided above all is a single engine go-around.
-From a landing configuration with any degree of extended flaps, the light twin will need an excessive amount of altitude to transition from a descent to a climb with gear and flaps retracted.
+Above all, avoid a single-engine go-around.
+From a landing configuration with any degree of extended flaps, the light twin will need an excessive amount of altitude to make the transition from a descent to a climb with gear and flaps retracted.